 Why all four?
 Well, let’s see what each of these cards brings to the table.

 The Citi Premier is a must-have when you’re combining multiple Citi credit cards, as it’s the only card currently available that allows you to transfer your points to Citi’s partner airlines.
 Without this option, you’re limited to redeeming ThankYou points at a maximum of 1 cent apiece for options such as gift cards and booking travel through the Citi travel portal.

 But with the airline transfer option, your points are potentially worth a lot more.
 Frequent flyer website The Points Guy values Citi ThankYou points at 1.7 cents apiece, thanks to the ability to transfer them to Citi’s 16 airline partners.
 Many of these partners are also part of larger airline alliances, opening up even more options.

-If you don’t already have a Citi Premier, it’s a great place to start, especially right now since the card is currently offering new card holders 60,000 bonus points after you spend $4,000 in purchases within the first three months after opening the account.
-Based on The Points Guy’s valuations, those 60,000 points are worth as much as $1,020 toward travel.
+If you don’t already have a Citi Premier, it’s a great place to start, especially right now since the card is currently offering new card holders a limited-time offer of 80,000 bonus points after you spend $4,000 in purchases within the first three months after opening the account.
+Based on The Points Guy’s valuations, those 80,000 points are worth as much as $1,360 toward travel.

 The Citi Premier also earns bonus points on many popular everyday household charges.
 You’ll earn 3 points for every dollar you spend on airfare, hotels, gas stations, supermarkets and dining (including takeout), plus 1 point per dollar on all other purchases.